connexcs/docs/circuit-test.md

 ![alt text][circuit-test-1]

-2. A form would appear, look for Origination Ingress Address field, click the **"Edit"** button and enter the originations real ingress IP and save.
+2. A form will appear, look for Origination Ingress Address field, click the **"Edit"** button and enter the originations ingress IP and save.

-3. Now click on **"Edit"** button for Termination Ingress Addressbutton and enter the termination real ingress IP and save.
+3. Now click on **"Edit"** for Termination Ingress Address button and enter the termination ingress IP and save.

 4. Similarly, for the **"Circuit Test User"**, add the customer rate card that you added while saving the DID.